-This story continues the adventures of Padre Peters, a religious man on a mission to challenge evil when he must and when mankind is in danger.
-In this tale, he has brought together some of his colleagues in the endeavor which could ruin ROD if not stopped.
-The members of the Religious Organization of Detectives must act decisively and swiftly.
-Nevertheless, this is a work of fiction.
+This story continues the adventures of Padre Peters, a religious man on a mission to challenge evil.
+In this tale, he has brought together some of his colleagues in this effort.
+The members of the Religious Organization of Detectives (ROD) must act swiftly.
+Nevertheless, this story is fiction.
 Any resemblance to people or places real or imagined is strictly coincidental.

-I would like to thank Sean Dragon, Manatita44, and my wife for encouraging me to create this work.
+I thank Sean Dragon, Manatita44, and my wife for encouragement.
 I also thank other Hub Pages authors, such as Nikki Khan and Ms. Dora, for encouragement as well.
 Please, enjoy: The secret Donor, and leave comments if you prefer.

 The Secret Donor: A Padre Peters Mystery

-If you are reading this document, then I must say congratulations.
-You are the new leader of ROD, an important post.
+If you are reading this document, then congratulations.
+You are the new leader of ROD (Religious Organization of Detectives.)
 I pray you achieve the goal of reducing the strength of our ancient adversary.
-I’ll try to give as much advice in my journal as possible.
-It’s amazing how much data we can save on such a little thing like a microchip.
-Large amounts of data stored in such a tiny space, and completely encrypted for you to read.
+I’ll try to give as much advice in my journal as possible in this encrypted file while I sip my tea.
 In some ways, that sums up the nature of what you are about to read.

-I have always fathomed the possibility of man someday figuring out how the small (quantum) forces, and the immense forces (gravity, electromagnetic, etc.) which science has discovered manages to coalesce; I suspect the finding will be that God is the binding source of all things.
-His mysteries are gigantic and microscopic.
-In His wisdom, He did leave us clues to ponder.
-I think if we knew too much too easily, we would be bored.
-Our nature is to question, to solve riddles, to address puzzles, and make sense of enigmas.
-Perhaps, that’s what drives me, and I pray such aspects of life fuel your endeavors.
+I have always fathomed the possibility of man someday figuring out how the quantum forces, and the immense forces (gravity, electromagnetic, etc.) manage to coalesce; I suspect the finding will be God is the binding source.
+His mysteries are on every scale.
+Yet, He did leave us clues.
+Otherwise, we would be bored.
+Our nature is to question and solve riddles.
+This thought drives me, and I pray such questions fuel your endeavors.

-Now, when working as the leader of the Religious Organization of Detectives (ROD), I take finding clues seriously, especially in battling humanity's old enemy and his legions.
-To stay on top of things, I study from various spiritual and religious perspectives, always remaining grounded in my Christian faith.
-For example, I became fascinated with numbers, learning that my Savior, Jesus Christ, walked his ministry, forming a complete circle some say.
+I take finding clues seriously when battling humanity's old foe.
+For this reason, I study various perspectives, always remaining grounded in my Christian faith.
+For example, I became fascinated with numbers, learning that my Savior, Jesus Christ, walked his ministry, forming a complete circle.
 This is consistent with God being Alpha and Omega, the starting and ending point of all things.
 It is also consistent with a few of the ancient Hindu Gods, often portrayed in circular representations.
 Other cultures also use a circle to show the eternal.
-Apparently, zero is much more than nothing.
+Apparently, zero is more than nothing.

-Of course, as I conduct my research, I check my emails in the process, with some of my colleagues working in places like India, Africa, or even locations such as Antarctica, remaining in contact is essential to our goal.
-One of those communications came from Padre Ulysses, based in Europe and needing me to meet him.
-Another was from Padre Montreal, located in the Caribbean, desiring to meet about the same situation.
-They both said Padre Peters we must discuss this new development.
-I knew both men from the Academy in Argentina, where we surrendered our old names and acquired new ones.
-We were all covered by the blood of Jesus Christ, having dreams of what we should do as adults.
-Our mission is to remind Satan he is defeated, which means we seek out his minions and give them a good thrashing.
+Of course, as I research, I check my email.
+My colleagues work around the world - Africa, Australia, Antarctica, and Europe.
+Remaining in contact is essential to our goal.
+One of those communications came from Padre Ulysses, based in Europe, requesting a meeting.
+Another was from Padre Montreal, located in the Caribbean, desiring to meet.
+They wanted to discuss this new development.
+I knew both men from the Academy in Argentina, where we surrendered our old names for new ones.
+We were all young followers of Jesus Christ dreaming of what we should do as adults.
+Today, we remind Satan he is defeated; we seek out his minions and give them a good thrashing.

-That’s what I just finished before writing this journal entry.
+That’s what I finished before writing this entry.
 Hidden in a cabin in a southern U.S. mountainous region, one of his demons had set up shop.
-Complete with wi-fi, the evil creature had tried to influence politics here, spamming garbage across the internet.
-The dastardly beast was even tapping into the cell phone towers, sending phony messages to get people to vote for some politician or another.
-I unplugged his connection.
+Complete with wi-fi, the evil creature had tried to influence politics, spamming garbage across the internet.
+The dastardly beast was tapping into the cell phone towers, sending phony messages to get people to vote for some politician or another.
+I unplugged him.

-Connecting with a foul being at the heart of the bond is disorder and chaos.
-But that isn’t the nature of the beautiful valleys and flowers I saw on that mountain.
+Connecting with a foul being at the heart of the bond is chaotic.
+But that isn’t the nature of the beautiful valleys I saw on that mountain.
 They were testimonies to our interwoven dependency on the Creator.
-I regretted having to leave such a beautiful forest, but I needed to get to Asia.
-Before going on with this journal entry, answer the following question, and think about it as you read.
+I regretted having to leave such a beautiful forest, but Asia beckoned me.
+Before going on with this journal entry, answer and think about the following question.

 Do you think an over dependence on technology threatens our soul?

-My colleagues had been all around the Himalayas, battling our foes with vigor and some positive results.
-They had won new followers over to Christ in the process, simply by example.
-They worked through the power of love and had succeeded.
+My colleagues had traveled the Himalayas, battling our foes with vigor.
+They had won new followers over to Christ.
+They worked through love with success.
 Now, we would tackle a whole new problem.
 I knew these men were ready for the task.

-I arrived at our agreed upon location, a stunning waterfall, in the middle of the mountain range where we could talk without being overheard.
-I could sense the men had already prayed and the place was secure.
-God's angels were watching us.
-I walked casually over to where they sat.
+I arrived at our agreed upon location, a stunning waterfall, which offered privacy and seclusion.
+I could sense the men had already prayed and knew God's angels were with us.
+I hurried to join them.

-“Greetings, Padre Peters,” called Padre Ulysses, “I know this isn’t our normal way to speak, but we wanted to make sure we had privacy.”
+“Greetings, Padre Peters,” called Padre Ulysses, “I know this isn’t our normal way to speak, but we need privacy.”

 “Agreed.”
-I said, “This whole affair can be troublesome.”
+I said, “This whole affair is troubling."

-“Yes,” said Padre Montreal, “and I don’t think we have much time.
+“Yes,” said Padre Montreal, “and I think time is growing short.
 Something is definitely afoot.”
-Both men were dressed in jeans and long-sleeved shirts.
-I also wore casual clothes, enjoying the natural beauty around us.
+All of us were dressed in jeans and long-sleeved shirts, fascinated by the natural beauty we were beholding.

-We don’t believe in tons of formal wear.
-Our Savior never owned a three-piece suit.
-He told humanity to come as you are, and we did.
-All three of us took a seat on the cold stony ground near the waterfall and began the discussion.
+We don’t believe in formal wear.
+Jesus told humanity to come as you are, and we did.
+We sat on the stony ground near the waterfall and talked.

-“I buried it here a few weeks ago, Padre Peters.
+“I buried it, Padre Peters.
 The sack with the money is just behind this boulder.
-Padre Ulysses twisted around and pushed back a huge rock.
-He and Padre Montreal quickly retrieved a sack from a hole.
+Padre Ulysses pushed back a huge rock.
+He and Padre Montreal quickly retrieved a sack.

 “Where could this be coming from, Padre Peters?
 Who is sending us this cash?”
 Padre Montreal inquired as he meticulously formed little piles of money in U.S. bills on the ground.

-We all looked at the piles of money on the ground.
+We all examined the bills.
 I spoke quietly, “You know as well as I do.
-We all know.
-No one has the address of the academy but those who have attended it.
+No one has the address of the academy or our branches but those who have attended it.
 I have my suspicions.
 No one should be sending you money directly anyway.”
 Both men nodded.

 I scooped up some of the bills, stashing the cash in my pocket for later.
-I continued, “We must get away from here.
-I have a feeling we must go to the source of things.
+I continued, “We must get away from here and get to the source of things.
 Let’s go to one of our bases in the United States, particularly, the east coast.
-I will book our flights in the morning.”
+I'll book our flights for the morning.”

 Our flight was uneventful.
-After retrieving our laptops and suitcases, we went straight from the airport to our old house, stationed in a remote area in a southern U.S. town.
-We quickly moved inside the building, locking the door behind us.
+After retrieving our belongings, we went straight from the airport to our old house in a remote area of a southern U.S. town.
+We went inside, locking the door.

 “Padre Peters,” Padre Montreal asked, “we haven’t spoken on this subject for nearly twenty-four hours.
-Why did you want to come here?”
+Why come here?”
 His voice was knowing in tone.